-This beautiful little bay is surrounded by three prominent crags and is best approached from the car park at Southgate, from where you hike for a mile or so west along the clifftops before you can descend – in the spring patches of brightly coloured flowers pop up along the path.
+This beautiful little bay is surrounded by three prominent crags and is best approached from the car park at Southgate, from where you hike for a mile or so west along the clifftops before you can descend – in spring patches of brightly coloured flowers pop up along the path.

 Sebastien Boyesen’s statue of St Caranog overlooks the beaches at Llangrannog, partway along the Ceredigion coast path from Cardigan to Ynys-las.
 Fishing boats and fishermens' cottages back the main cove, which gets crowded on sunny days.

 The name means “estuary of the River Ffraw” and you reach the beach by walking along the sandy riverbank from the village half a mile away.
 A wide arc of sand backed by dunes, pretty Aberffraw beach is rural and uncrowded.

 Sometimes called Niwbwrch (Newborough) Beach, scenic Llanddwyn is backed by Newborough Warren National Nature Reserve and its extensive dunes.
-From the beach there are views across to

 The quaint shoreline houses add to the general charm of the place and are evocative of a time when Dale was a smugglers’ village.
 There’s also a lovely pub overlooking the sands, The Griffin Inn, which specialises in locally sourced seafood.